Reneé Rapp: 2024–present: Breakout in film and other ventures

 On December 9, 2022, it was announced that Rapp would reprise her role as Regina George in a musical film adaptation of Mean Girls.
 On January 12, 2024, the film was released in theaters nationwide.
 On March 5, 2024, the film became available to stream on Paramount+.

 On January 20, 2024, Rapp performed "Snow Angel" and "Not My Fault" on Saturday Night Live, with the latter featuring Megan Thee Stallion.

 On February 4, 2025, L'Oréal Paris announced Rapp as its newest global ambassador.
 Delphine Viguier-Hovasse, L'Oréal Paris Global Brand President, stated that she "was very touched, attending Reneé’s concert in Paris, to see how much the young people in the room were loving her, supporting her, believing in her honesty and kindness and feeling understood by her."

 On May 21, 2025, Rapp announced her second studio album, Bite Me, and released the lead single "Leave Me Alone".
 On May 25, 2025, she performed the song at the American Music Awards.

 In June 2025, Rapp served as one of WorldPride DC's grand marshals alongside Laverne Cox.
 Later that month, Rapp released a second promotional single from Bite Me, titled "Mad".

-During a 2025 appearance on the Call Her Daddy podcast, Rapp addressed TikTok speculation about the infidelity implications in the closing track “You’d Like That Wouldn't You,” explaining that it was a misread "cheeky" line from the deluxe edition of her album Bite Me.
+During a 2025 appearance on the Call Her Daddy podcast, Rapp addressed TikTok speculation about the infidelity implications in the closing track “You’d Like That Wouldn't You,” explaining that it was a misread "cheeky" line.

+Artistry and influences

+Rapp's music has been classified as pop, R&B, and pop rock.
+She has cited Beyoncé as her greatest musical influence and "the reason that [she] knows how to sing".
+Rapp also looks up to Frank Ocean as a songwriting inspiration.
+Her other musical influences include Jazmine Sullivan, SZA, Kacey Musgraves, and Pink.
+Her second studio album Bite Me was inspired by Alanis Morissette's Jagged Little Pill and Joan Jett.